migtools/mig-operator/docs/usage/ObjectStorage.md

 ### Dump Azure Credentials

-Dump secret credentials to file that we'll feed into an *Azure Credentials* OpenShift Secret.
+Dump secret credentials `credentials-velero`.
+We'll this into an *Azure Credentials* OpenShift Secret in the next.

 ```bash
 cat << EOF  > ./credentials-velero